RenzoCCH/autocompleteTest/README.md

-# to Run
+# To Run
-- To run the project run: npm run dev
+- To run the project run: npm run dev, then go to localhost:5173
 - To create a production run: npm run build

 # React + TypeScript + Vite